The 10 Most Iconic Plays in Men's March Madness History

 Mario Chalmers Completes Kansas Comeback

-The 2008 championship game is known for both Kansas' incredible comeback and Memphis' utter collapse at the free-throw line.
+The 2008 championship game is known for both Kansas' incredible comeback and Memphis' total collapse at the free-throw line.

-Kansas guard Mario Chalmers completed Kansas' comeback in regulation, as he knocked down a three-pointer with 2.1 seconds left.
+Kansas guard Mario Chalmers completed his team's comeback in regulation, as he knocked down a three-pointer with 2.1 seconds left.

 Chalmers' game-tying shot forced overtime, and that's when Kansas took over, winning the title in the extra period by seven points.